 - Perform any other duties assigned

-Your qualifications will take our digital organizing work to the next level:
+Your qualifications will take our development team to the next level:

-- Commitment to continued personal, organizational, and movement-wide growth in diversity, equity, inclusion, and justice principles
+- Commitment and openness to continued personal and organizational growth in diversity, equity, inclusion, and justice principles

 Is this the right fit?
 Absolutely, if this sounds like you:

 I am highly organized and self-motivated, with a knack for devising out-of-the-box solutions to complex issues.
 I am globally minded and adept at culturally competent communications.
 I am vegan and passionate about the mission, vision, and values of Mercy For Animals.